OpenTreeOfLife/python-opentree/INSTALL.md

 If you want/need the latest version of `python-opentree` or if you are a developer who wants to install multiple times, you probably want to clone the code from its [GitHub repository](https://github.com/OpenTreeOfLife/python-opentree), and install it locally in a virtual environment.

-To instal `python-opentree` from its GitHub repository, first clone the code from GitHub to your machine:
+To do this, first `git clone` the code from GitHub to your machine:

     git clone https://github.com/OpenTreeOfLife/python-opentree.git

-Change to its directory:
+Change to its directory with `cd`:

     cd python-opentree